-If we hope to transform our gendered, raced, classed institutions, we need to learn more about women who thrive within those institutions.
-We need to learn more about the "joy of doing engineering" (Goldberg and Sommerville, 2014) that these women experience.
-We also need to learn more about how they create for themselves an "integration-and-learning perspective" (Ely & Thomas, 2001) and a "climate for inclusion" (Nishii, 2012) within those project teams, a perspective and climate that fosters the joy of doing engineering.
+If we aim to transform our gendered, raced, classed institutions, we need to learn more about women who thrive within those institutions.
+We need to learn more about the joy of doing engineering that these women experience.
+We also need to learn more about how they create an "integration-and-learning perspective" for themselves (Ely and Thomas, 2001) and a "climate for inclusion" within those project teams (Nishii, 2012), a perspective and climate that fosters the joy of doing engineering.